 If you didn't already know, Indiana actually has five season - Spring, Summer, Fall, Winter, and MUD!
 It seems like there's always a period of time each year sometime between the holidays and summer where the ground is saturated and the temperatures is warming, creating a situation that's not always good for hikers, or the trails.
 If you want to get outdoors, but don't want to deal with muddy trails, here's your fix - hit the area's paved trails to stay (relatively) clean as you enjoy nature!
-We've compiled a list of our favorite paved trails in Morgan County to help you avoid the muddy trails and help protect our natural surface trails from additional erosion caused when the ground is saturated.
+We've compiled a list of our favorite paved trails in Morgan County to help you avoid the mud and help protect our natural surface trails from additional erosion caused when the ground is saturated.

 While particularly useful in early spring (a.k.a "mud season"), this list can also be used any time heavy rains create lots of mud and muck to threaten your outdoor fun, or anytime you need a trail option that's stroller or wheelchair friendly.

 Another great way to avoid the worst of the mud?
 Hit a trail on horseback at Grandpa Jeff's Trail Rides near Morgantown.

 Burkhart Creek Park

 N. Duckworth Road, Paragon